AARP Eye Center

 That’s because of a program called Medicaid While Working, one of several work incentives the Social Security Administration (SSA) offers to help people with disabilities transition back into the labor force.
 These policies allow some beneficiaries to test the workforce waters without immediately losing their benefits.

 How income affects SSI

-Social Security administers SSI, a safety-net benefit for older, blind and disabled people with limited financial means.
+Social Security administers SSI, a safety-net benefit for people who have disabilities, are vision-impaired, or are 65 and older and have limited financial means.
 To qualify, your “countable income” cannot exceed a strict cap set by the federal government and adjusted annually for inflation.
-In 2022, the federal limit is $841 a month for an individual and $1,261 per month for a married couple.
+In 2023, the federal limit is $914 a month for an individual and $1,371 per month for a married couple.
 (The caps can vary by state because most states offer additional payments to supplement federal SSI benefits.)

 Countable income includes a portion of your work earnings as well as money from other sources, such as investments, government benefits and cash aid from friends or family.
 Social Security can approve your application for SSI if your income is below the cap, but if it subsequently rises above the limit, you no longer qualify for monthly SSI payments.

 However, even in this situation, Medicaid coverage that started as a result of you getting SSI can continue if you meet these criteria.

 - You were eligible for SSI for at least a month.

 - You still have the same medical condition that qualified you for SSI in the first place.